How To Write a Construction Proposal in 2024: Free Templates & Tips

 • Timeline: A proposed table that splits each project phase by the project start date and anticipated date of project completion.

-• Terms and Conditions: These are legal conditions of the Project, which may include payment conditions on the Project, method of solving disputes, and warranties.
+• Terms and Conditions: These are legal conditions of the project, which may include payment conditions on the project, method of solving disputes, and warranties.

 Why Construction Proposals Are Important